phoenixgao/flysystem-webdav/README.md

 ## Security

-If you discover any security related issues, please email :author_email instead of using the issue tracker.
+If you discover any security related issues, please email phoenix.x.gao@gmail.com instead of using the issue tracker.

 ## Credits

-- [phoenixgao][link-author]
+- [Phoenix Gao][link-author]
 - [All Contributors][link-contributors]

 ## License